zhaoren91/zhaoren.github.io/_pages/activities.md

 * Zhao Ren, "Deep learning in audio signal classification", invited research talk at audEERING GmbH, Germany, 01.10.2020.

 # Editors
-* Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on IEEE Journal of Biomedical and Health Informatics.
+* Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.

 # Program Committees
 * Program committee member of the 23rd ACM International Conference on Multimodal Interaction, Montreal, Canada, 10.2021.